 Note that we recommend running the wide version of the command so that you can see not only the names, but also the nodes and addresses of the pods.

-The name of the LiteSpeed Kubernetes ADC controller pod is of the format
+The name of the LiteSpeed Ingress Controller pod is of the format

 ls-k8s-webadc-SUFFIX.
 For example:

 Sometimes the problems are described in a simple pod description.
 For example: